ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 > I'm interested in receiving the Nanodegree, but I can't afford to pay the $200-300 monthly fees for 6-12 months.
 Is there a cheaper way to complete the program?

-[**According to Udacity's blog**](http://blog.udacity.com/2015/06/how-you-can-afford-the-nanodegree.html), you can work the course material for free, and then go back & complete the actual Nanodegree program in 2 months ( *the minimum enrollment period* ).
+[**According to Udacity's blog**](http://blog.udacity.com/2015/06/how-you-can-afford-the-nanodegree.html), you can work through the course material for free, and then go back & complete the actual Nanodegree program in 2 months ( *the minimum enrollment period* ).

 Additionally, you have two options on how you could go about this: